 Shopping Around?
 What You Should Consider When Buying a Franchise

 “Franchising has historically done well under most economic conditions,” said Eric Stites, CEO of Franchise Business Review.
 “During boom periods, the fear of missing out on a great opportunity fuels strong franchise growth.
-During a downturn, on the other hand, the fear of job loss and financial security drives many people to take control of their own futures by investing in a franchise business.
+On the other hand, during a downturn, the fear of job loss and financial security drives many people to take control of their futures by investing in a franchise business.

-If you are looking to invest a franchise, it’s important to understand the big picture to avoid any potential investment pitfalls—no matter what the economic forecast might be.
+If you are looking to invest in a franchise, it’s important to understand the big picture to avoid potential investment pitfalls, regardless of the economic forecast.

 How is a Franchise Different Than a Startup?

 There is an obvious appeal to starting a business by investing in a franchise.
-While getting a start-up off the group often comes with a lot of unknowns, a franchise comes with a successful model and brand recognition right from the start.
+While getting a start-up off the ground often involves many unknowns, a franchise comes with a successful model and brand recognition right from the start.

-A franchise is a business you invest in, with the hopes of making a good return on your money by offering a product or service your market wants.
+A franchise is a business you invest in, hoping to make a good return on your money by offering a product or service your market wants.
 Although you may own the rights to your own franchise, you will still have a set of rules to follow.
 Here are some key points to help you better understand how franchising works:

-• A franchise is a type of business that is operated by an individual(s) known as a franchisee using the trademark, branding and business model of a franchisor.
+• A franchise is a type of business operated by an individual(s) known as a franchisee using the trademark, branding, and business model of a franchisor.

 • In this business model, there is a legal and commercial relationship between the owner of the company (the franchisor) and the individual (the franchisee).
 In other words, the franchisee is licensed to use the franchisor’s trade name and operating systems.

-• In exchange for the rights to use the franchisor’s business model — to sell the product or service and be provided with training, support and operational instructions — the franchisee pays a franchisee fee (known as a royalty) to the franchisor.
-The franchisee must also sign a contract (franchise agreement) agreeing to operate in accordance with the terms specified in the contract.
+• In exchange for the rights to use the franchisor’s business model—to sell the product or service and be provided with training, support, and operational instructions—the franchisee pays a franchise fee (known as a royalty) to the franchisor.
+The franchisee must also sign a contract (franchise agreement) agreeing to operate under the terms specified in the contract.

-• A franchise essentially acts as an individual branch of the franchise company.which is outlined in the franchise agreement you sign when you purchase the business.
+• A franchise essentially acts as an individual branch of the franchise company, as outlined in the franchise agreement you sign when you purchase the business.

 • The franchise agreement defines how you can run your business, market it to customers, and what types of funding resources you can tap to develop it.
 (This is different than a Franchise Disclosure Document.)